If You Want To Kill Roaches Boric Acid Is Safe and Effective

-So how do you deal with roaches?
+So how do you deal with the American house roach?

 What Is Boric Acid?

 Cockroaches have not developed any resistance to BA so if you put it to work it should get the job done.
-Derived from boron, boric acid is a naturally occurring compound made of boron, oxygen, and hydrogen.
+Derived from boron, boric-acid is a naturally occurring compound made of boron, oxygen, and hydrogen.
 In the most basic form, BA is a white tasteless and odorless powdery substance.